 It’s easy enough and even fun to clean and polish your old, new-to-you F2 when it shows up.
 Even tasks like replacing the often crumbly, gummy foam seals in strategic positions of the camera are easily doable with the right tools and a little time/patience (check out Jon Goodman in Dallas, Texas.
 He’s your man for replacement foams).
 But when components fail – especially electronic components – it’s difficult if not impossible to find suitable replacements so long after the originals were discontinued.
 Another great thing about the all mechanical F2: in theory, it’s repairable.
 Thankfully there are a handful of qualified, dedicated artisans still available to make such repairs.

 There are others still around in the US who will work on your F2.
 Be careful though.
 I’ve heard and seen horror stories of people badly mutilating the camera in the process of what they call a repair.
-Some of the components require special tools to disassemble.
+Some components require special tools to disassemble.
 Calibrating the shutter is another precise adjustment requiring someone who really knows their stuff.

 If you’re in Northern Colorado give Key Camera Service in Longmont a call (303-772-7690) .
 They repaired my jammed F2 and did a great job.

 Having an F2 loaded at all times is now standard operating procedure, right along side the F6 (and the F, F4 and F5).
 The appeal for me is the lack of electronics and the sheer sense of substance while holding it.
 While I love the F6 and continue to rely on it for every-day shooting, the F2 warrants special consideration from an artistic, idealistic and even – I’ll say it out loud – romantic point of view.